 Why would a man give away a fortune?

+Alongside this, Laing also made a promise that he would be wise and generous with his money, always giving a percentage away, saving some and living on what was left.
 This disciplined approach worked.
-Fifty years later, the firm of ‘Laing’ was a leader in the construction industry, building motorways, power stations, airfields, houses and even a Cathedral.
-Yet when he died in 1978 at the age of 99, his personal possessions were worth £371 – the man who had earned millions of pounds had given them all away!
+Fifty years later, the firm of 'Laing' was a leader in the construction industry, building motorways, power stations, airfields, houses, and even a Cathedral.
+Yet when he died in 1978 at the age of 99, his personal possessions were worth £371: the man who had earned millions of pounds had given them all away!

 Who was John Laing?

 John Laing was born on 24th September 1879 in Carlisle.
 The family building business was run by his father, and young John earned his first wage when he was about 12, by wallpapering his parents’ house at one shilling per room.
 At home, he was given full market price for vegetables that he grew in the garden.
 He used his carpentry skills to make things like step-ladders which then were sold by the local auctioneer.
 John was restless and practical and at 15 he left school to become an apprentice in the family business.
 For three years he worked in all weathers and learnt how to lay bricks and carve stone, competing with the other apprentices and even the skilled men.